yyklee/yyklee/README.md

-Hi there.
 I am a research analyst.
+I have extensive experience developing spatial and econometric methods to model human behavior and market dynamics.

 ### Skills